 We’re Dean Johnston and Laynni Locke, a Canadian couple that hit the road in 2008 and now can’t imagine doing anything different.
-Having visited 76 different countries, all 7 continents and more varieties of outhouse than we ever cared to experience, we hope you enjoy our collection of trip stories, destination guides, hiking recaps and travel advice from around the world.
+Having visited 82 different countries, all 7 continents and more varieties of outhouse than we ever cared to experience, we hope you enjoy our collection of trip stories, destination guides, travel advice and social media content from around the world.

 It all started with a Banks beer.
 Well, more specifically, my passion for travel all started with a three-week jaunt to Barbados right after I graduated from the U of S (where I drank a lot of Banks beer).
 Sure, I’d been to the States a few times as a kid (isn’t Disneyland a rite of passage for any lucky Canadian child?), as well as Mexico (and what teenage kid hasn’t spent time browsing leather jackets on the streets of Tijuana?) but it was that June in Barbados with three university friends that really ignited my somewhat surprising new loves of both travel (which endured) and calypso music (which didn’t).